 Those of us doing this for a while are very familiar with the use of steroid injections to treat carpal tunnel.
 Swedish researchers have found that, although this may provide some short-term relief, longer-term repair still usually requires surgery.

 A growing trend in our industry is “Physician Dispensing.”
 This is when a medical provider sells the drugs from their office instead of writing a prescription and sending them to the pharmacy.
-However, the role of a pharmacy should not be underplayed, even if it is just an Online Pharmacy By Lawsat Pharm that you
+Some companies will go to physician offices and set up “vending machines” with the most common drugs to be sold.
+Then physicians get

 Medical inflation in workers’ compensation is back.
 This article in Managed Care Matters documents the trends that we have seen in our own data.
 Studies in IN, VA and NJ show significant increases.
 Facility and hospital costs are driving a lot of this increase.
 For those of you who do not know the trends in the industry,